Saudi Arabian nationality law: Revocation of citizenship

-Saudi citizens cannot give up their citizenship without permission; however, the government can revoke someone's nationality if the person is a terrorist threat, as in the case of Osama bin Laden.
+Saudi citizens cannot give up their citizenship without permission; however, the government can revoke someone's nationality if said person is a terrorist or dissident, as in the case of Osama bin Laden.
+These laws do not revoke said person's citizenship automatically, but they are used to grant the King the authority to do so, and in case of dual citizenship, Saudi citizens are entitled to a six-month warning period to give up their other citizenship.

 Dual nationality

-Saudis are not permitted to acquire any foreign citizenship without the permission of the King.
-If a Saudi Citizen acquired a foreign Citizenship without this permission, they will be considered Saudi unless the Saudi Government revokes their Saudi Citizenship according to the terms of Article 13: takes up foreign Citizenship without permission of the Prime Minister; works for another country's military; works for the benefit of a foreign Government during wartime with the Kingdom of Saudi Arabia; works for a foreign Government or International Organization despite the Saudi Government's order for them to quit.
+Saudis are not permitted to acquire any foreign citizenship without the permission of the Prime minister.
+A Saudi citizen who acquires a foreign citizenship without this permission will be considered Saudi unless the Saudi Government revokes their citizenship according to the terms of Article 13: takes up foreign Citizenship without permission of the Prime Minister; works for another country's military; works for the benefit of a foreign Government during wartime with the Kingdom of Saudi Arabia; works for a foreign Government or International Organization despite the Saudi Government's order for them to quit.

 Travel freedom

 In 2018, Saudi citizens had visa-free or visa on arrival access to 74 countries and territories, ranking the Saudi passport 60th in the world according to the Visa Restrictions Index.